captn3m0/captn3m0.github.com/_posts/2020-06-24-monopoly-deal.md

 >##  The mere existence of the Deal Breaker card breaks the game by making the Just Say No card unplayable and worthless.[^2]

 Hence, if you're playing Monopoly Deal, please house-rule the Deal Breaker card and make it easier for everyone.
+Two easy ways are:

+1. Remove the card from the game entirely.
+2. Reduce the power of the game to be same as a Forced Deal, except let it break a set.

 [^9]: Any game that eliminates players from the game breaks this rule.
 Popular examples are Monopoly and Mafia/Werewolf.
 Also see [this amazing post](https://danielsolisblog.blogspot.com/2015/07/one-thing-to-avoid-in-game-design.html) on the biggest mistake that Guillotine makes (The "Callous Guard" card).
 [^1]: I have the [slides here](https://slides.com/captn3m0/monopoly), but they don't stand well on their own.